Why I Won't Fix My Misspelled Tattoo Any Time Soon

 I have decided not to change the tattoo any time soon.
 I will keep it.
 So bring on 2021 because I am an imperfect badass who does not fear kidneys.
 And I have the tattoo to prove it.

-Celina Caesar-Chavannes’s memoir, Can You Hear Me Now?, is available February 2.
+Celina Caesar-Chavannes’s memoir, Can You Hear Me Now?, is available on 2nd February.
 Preorder on Amazon.
 Follow her on Twitter @iamcelinacc.